 Welcome to Mulgrave Primary School.

-Established in 1879, Mulgrave Primary School brings a proud history and tradition and blends it with 21st century teaching and learning best practice.
-Our school boasts a strong sense of ‘community’.
-Teachers, parents and students work together to ensure that we offer the best teaching and learning opportunities for all of our students.
-Our quality programs seek to identify the individual learning needs of every child and teach accordingly so that all students are provided with the opportunity to reach their individual potential.
-We offer a broad range of timetabled Specialist programs including STEM (Science, Technology, Engineering & Mathematics), Physical Education, Music, Visual and Performing Arts and Spanish.
-The school is very well resourced with ample computer technology and curriculum resources to meet the needs of all of our students through a collaborative approach to teaching and learning.
+Established in 1879, Mulgrave Primary School honours a proud history and tradition and blends this with 21st century teaching and learning.
+Our school boasts a strong sense of community, where teachers, parents and students work together to ensure that we offer the best teaching and learning opportunities for all students.
+Our expert teachers and quality programs seek to identify the individual learning needs of every child and teach accordingly, so that all students are provided with the opportunity to reach their potential.
+We offer a broad range of timetabled Specialist programs including STEM (Science, Technology, Engineering & Mathematics), Physical Education, Visual and Performing Arts and Spanish.
+The school is very well resourced with ample computer technology, spacious grounds and curriculum resources to meet the needs of all of our students through a collaborative approach.

-Our school offers a warm learning environment where every student is catered for.
+Our school offers a warm learning environment where every student is cared for.
 Our aim is to engage every child at their point of need, create a happy and safe environment where students want to be at school, and to work with parents to deliver excellent academic outcomes each and every year.
 Our school vision, created by students, staff and parents, is: